Historical Highlights

 Visitors should not miss the unique St. Vitus net vault designed by Petr Parléř, which is an architectural marvel of its time.
 The cathedral also features stunning modern works of art, including sculptures and a carved altar by František Bílek, as well as contributions from famous artists like Alfons Mucha and Max Švabinský.

-Website: Official website of St. Vitus Cathedral
+Website: Visit the St. Vitus Cathedral website

 Opening Hours: Monday–Saturday 09:00–17:00; Sunday 12:00–17:00